scottgriv/Portfolio-Website/content/featured/Post.e/index.md

   - watchOS
 ---

-A fully functional, multi-language, "how to build" social media application.
+A fully functional, multi-programming language, "how-to-build" social media application.
 Create a user profile, follow other users, and post messages similar to Twitter.
 Share content with other users by attaching photos, videos, documents, and files to your Posts.
 Written in Swift & Objective-C as well as multiple back-end languages and databases.
 Designed to teach people how to build their own social media app in mind.